MOscity/sensor-data-sync/README.md

 See also help(SENSOR_Object).

 - TimeColumn : None
 Column name with the time units.
-Use None to use first column
+Use None to use first column.

 - append_text : ''
 not yet implemented feature.